Reporting Crimes and Other Emergencies

 - Text messages to 412-COPSTIP (412-267-7847) to request help in an emergency

 Main Campus: (Academic, Thayer and Lawrence Halls, Pioneer Suites, Conestoga Suites, University Center, Student Center, Boulevard Apartments, Frontier Hall, Student Center, Patterson Building and Pittsburgh Playhouse): call Public Safety Dispatch Center at Extension 2222 from any campus phone.
 If using a cell phone, call 412-392-3960.
 The call will be answered at the Public Safety Dispatch Center, which is staffed 24 hours a day, seven days a week, 365 days a year.

-The public safety officer at the Dispatch Center will take the required action, either dispatching a patrol officer to the location or asking the victim to report to the dispatch center to file an incident report.
+The public safety officer at the Dispatch Center will take the required action, either dispatching a police officer to the location or asking the victim to report to the dispatch center to file an incident report.
 When a serious crime is involved, the Public Safety dispatcher will call 911 for the Pittsburgh Police to assist the University police officers.